cblgh/watchables/README.md

 gets things for me to watch when i dunno what to watch

 create a file called `watchables.txt`
-put one thing that you want to watch per line
+fill `watchables.txt` with one thing that you want to watch per line
-run the script to get a thing
+run the script to get a thing printed out and into your clipboard

 # don't forget
 * pyperclip is a dependency